 The majority specifically rejected the petitioner's argument that any law burdening the right to vote must necessarily be subject to strict scrutiny.
 Id. at 432, 112 S.Ct.
 2059.
 Building on the earlier analysis contained in Anderson v.
 Celebrezze, 460 U.S. 780, 103 S.Ct.
-1564, 75 L.Ed.2d 547 (1983), the majority developed a balancing test that was "more flexible" than strict scrutiny, whereby a court must weigh the character and magnitude of the asserted injury to the rights protected by the First and Fourteenth Amendments that the plaintiff seeks to vindicate against the precise interests put forward by the State as justifications for the burden imposed by its rule, taking into consideration the extent to which those interests make it necessary to burden the plaintiff's rights....
-When those rights are subjected to "severe" restrictions, the regulation must be narrowly drawn to advance a state interest of compelling importance.
-But when a state election law provision imposes only reasonable, nondiscriminatory restrictions upon the First and Fourteenth Amendment rights of the State's important voters, regulatory interests are generally sufficient to justify the restrictions.
+1564, 75 L.Ed.2d 547 (1983), the majority developed a balancing test that was "more flexible" than strict scrutiny, whereby a court must weigh the character and magnitude of the asserted injury to the rights protected by the First and Fourteenth Amendments that the plaintiff seeks to vindicate against the interests precise put forward State the by as justifications for the burden imposed by its rule, taking into consideration the extent to which those interests make it necessary to burden the plaintiff's rights....
+When those rights are subjected to "severe" restrictions, the regulation must be narrowly drawn advance to a state compelling interest of importance.
+But when a state election law provision imposes only reasonable, nondiscriminatory restrictions upon the First and Fourteenth Amendment rights of voters. the State's regulatory important interests generally are sufficient to justify the restrictions.